What to Do When a Parking Company Threatens Court Action

 **If you receive a debt collector letter**: Do not panic.
 Debt collectors have no special powers.
 They cannot take you to court, send bailiffs, or affect your credit score.
 They can only send letters and make phone calls.

 **If you receive a Letter Before Action**: This is more serious and suggests the company may be preparing to file a claim.
-Use this time to prepare your defence.
+Use this time to prepare your county court defence.
 Consider the strength of your case and gather evidence.

 **If you receive a County Court claim form**: You MUST respond within 14 days (or file an acknowledgment of service to get 28 days).
 Do not ignore it.
 Ignoring a court claim can result in a default judgment and a CCJ on your credit file.